Last Updated on

 The blades are usually made out of plastic, wood, or metal.

-If you have more than one blade that seems unbalanced, try attaching weights to them until they balance correctly (you can use small coins or tape and nickels and dimes).
-Once you’ve found the unbalanced blade, you can fix the wobble by moving the weight clip to one of the blades.
-The balancing clips are small, add weight to each blade and will help you determine which blade is causing the problem.
+If you have more than one blade that seems unbalanced, try attaching adhesive weights to them until they balance correctly.
+Once you’ve found the unbalanced blade, you can fix the wobble by moving the temporary weight clip to one of the blades.
+The balancing clips are small, add additional weight to each blade and will help you determine which blade is causing the problem.
 The blade with the balance clip attached will have a lower wobble than the other blades.

 To test without a kit, tape a nickel in the center of one of the blades and test it to find which one is causing the wobbling.
 Find the unbalanced blade and find the spot where the fan spins smoothly; move up 6 inches and down towards the base.
 Test each time to find if it’s done balancing, then take it off to fix and insert a new one in its place.